Today's Articles

 *Rosalyn Terborg-Penn was born on this date in 1941.
 She was a Black professor of history and author.

 Born Rosalyn Marian Terborg in Brooklyn, New York.
 Her mother, Jeanne Terborg, was a clerical worker from Indianapolis, and her father, Jacques A. Terborg, was a Suriname-born jazz musician.
 In 1951 her family moved to Queens, where she graduated from John Adams High School in 1959.
 In 1963 she received a degree in history from Queens College, City University of New York.
 While at Queens College, she was a charter of the NAACP chapter.
-Terborg-Penn headed a protest on campus when the school would not let Malcolm X speak on campus.
+Terborg-Penn headed a protest on campus when the school would not let Malcolm X speak.
 She also organized student road trips, including a trip to Prince Edward County, Virginia, where schools were closed by anti-racial integration school officials.

 The work critiqued the history of women's suffrage in the United States for having erased the contributions of Black women and identified more than 120 Black women that had played roles in the fight for the vote but had been given little recognition.
 The book argued that as the goals of black activists diverged from their white counterparts over issues of racial oppression, history was written with white women at the center.
 The work is considered a seminal work in African American women's history.